LaifsV1/YUP/README.md

 This should output a success message if the proof is valid, or output an error message with position data for where the checker failed.

-Sample syntax for proof files can be seen in the test proof file found in `testing\test_proof.txt`.
-For more sample proofs, check [extra/sample_proofs] (/extra/sample_proofs).
+Syntax for proof files can be seen in the sample proofs provided, check [extra/sample_proofs] (/extra/sample_proofs).

 ### Syntax Highlighting